💢 Chinese New Year Special. Get 50% off. Use code CNYSELLER50.

 Amazon has proven to be one of the most complex and competitive marketplaces in the world.
-Sellers navigating the marketplace have to find ways to not only compete against millions of other retailers but also to find ways to manage their fulfillment processes.
-Amazon offers two different vessels for this: Fulfillment by Amazon (FBA) and Fulfillment by Merchant (FBM).
+Sellers navigating the marketplace have to find ways to not only compete against millions of other retailers but also to manage their fulfillment processes.
+Amazon offers two different methods for sellers to fulfill their orders: Fulfillment by Amazon (FBA) and Fulfillment by Merchant (FBM).
+In this article, we will take a look at Amazon FBM and how it can help you with business.

-Fulfilled By Merchant is when a seller lists a product on Amazon and elects to ship products to each buyer by himself.
-A rather advantageous method for products with lower margins, the Amazon FBM is rather overlooked for the easy shipping and handling of Amazon FBA.
+Fulfilled By Merchant, popularly known as FBM, is when sellers list their products on Amazon and choose to ship products to each buyer by themselves.
+In other words, sellers are responsible for fulfilling their orders and do not rely on Amazon for the same.
+While it is a rather advantageous method for products with lower margins, FBM Amazon is rather overlooked owing to easy shipping, handling, and other benefits that come with Amazon FBA.

 FBM is better for exclusive products, small volume products or products with lower profit margins.